ReCode: Unify Plan and Action for Universal Granularity Control: Experiment

 \paragraph{Recursion Depth Analysis} To validate our depth control mechanism, we conduct ablation experiments with varying maximum depth limits on the ScienceWorld seen set using GPT-4o mini.
 As shown in Figure~\ref{fig:depth}, performance exhibits a clear inverted-U pattern, peaking at depth 8 (43.22\%).
 Shallow depths restrict hierarchical decomposition, while excessive depths decline performance, likely due to over-decomposition fragmenting the decision-making process.
 The optimal range lies between depths 6-12.
 Based on these findings, we set the maximum depth to 10 across all environments, providing a conservative upper bound that prevents unbounded recursion while rarely constraining practical reasoning.

 \paragraph{Cost Analysis} As shown in Table \ref{tab:cost_analysis}, ReCode is remarkably cost-efficient.
 On average, a ReCode trajectory costs 78.9\% less than ReAct and 84.4\% less than CodeAct.
 This dramatic improvement stems from ReCode's structured exploration.
 Instead of the extensive, token-intensive, step-by-step reasoning cycles characteristic of reactive methods, ReCode's hierarchical decomposition allows the agent to make more abstract and potent decisions.
-This leads to shorter, more direct reasoning paths, significantly reducing the number of API calls and total tokens required to solve a task while achieving superior performance.
+This leads to shorter, more direct reasoning paths, significantly reducing the total tokens required to solve a task while achieving superior performance.